From Kobo to Twitter in 18 seconds

 Mobile workflow

-But with the new text feature (Visual Look Up) on the iPhone I found a much quicker and easy to use workflow.
+But with the new text feature (Live Text) on the iPhone I found a much quicker and easy to use workflow.
 It is even a bit magical.
 Like pointing at the thing you want to copy.
 You read a nice line and want to share it:

 1. Point the iPhone camera on the e-reader page.